-Since 1991, we have served more than 1,000 English Learner (EL) students from around the world in our Academic ESL Program.
+Since 1991, we have served more than 1,000 English learners from around the world in our Academic ESL Program.
 Our students are refugees, student-visa holders, businessmen and businesswomen, and visiting scholars.

 We are an accredited program with a strong reputation for excellence and innovation.
 ESL faculty members and staff are committed to preparing our students to be competitive with their American counterparts in vocational and academic programs and in the workforce.

 Students who complete the Academic ESL program:

 - Develop study skills to succeed in academic and vocational classes.